-In March 2001, Jeanette Covacevich told me that by her interpretation of the ICZN rules, she disagreed with the assertion that the Wells and Wellington "paper" (Wells and Wellington 1987) was "published" and/or validated by Shea et. al. 1987.
+In March 2001, Jeanette Covacevich told this author that by her interpretation of the ICZN rules, she disagreed with the assertion that the Wells and Wellington "paper" (Wells and Wellington 1987) was "published" and/or validated by Shea et. al. 1987.

-There have been mixed views on this point expressed to me by numerous herpetologists, some of whom appear to have axes to grind in one direction or other (not those named above) and as seen by the results published in Hoser (2001), the final determination of this matter by herpetologists (other than myself) will probably have no impact on the ultimate acceptance and usage of the species names pailsei and rossignollii as assigned by me.
-The reason being that the three names weigeli, pailsei and rossignollii all evidently identify three distinct taxel
+There have been mixed views on this point expressed to this author by numerous herpetologists, some of whom appear to have axes to grind in one direction or other (not those named above) and as seen by the results published in this paper, the final determination of this matter by herpetologists (other than this author) will probably have no impact on the ultimate acceptance and usage of the species names pailsei and rossignollii as assigned by this author.
+The reason being that the three names weigeli, pailsei and rossignollii all identify three distinct taxa.

-For the benefit of readers of this journal who may be confused, the earlier Wells and Wellington papers published in 1983 and 1985 (the ones that caused a big storm and an attempt to have them suppressed by the ICZN) were published in a proper magazine style journal called the "Australian Journal of Herpetology".
+For the benefit of readers of this journal who may be confused, the earlier Wells and Wellington papers published in 1983 and 1985 were published in a proper magazine style journal called the "Australian Journal of Herpetology".
 The "Cannia weigeli" description was not.

+The Cannia weigen description was not.

-Thus I was in a situation whereby the Cannia weigeli description had been effectively overlooked due to the fact that next to no one, including those who should, knew of it.
+Thus this author was in a situation whereby the Cannia weigeli description had been effectively overlooked due to the fact that next to no one, including those who should, knew of it.